Ken Jeong: Comedy and acting career

 In February 2020, Fox named Jeong as host and co-executive producer of its upcoming music game show I Can See Your Voice, also based on a South Korean format.

 In March 2020, Jeong started a podcast with fellow Community actor Joel McHale, The Darkest Timeline with Ken Jeong & Joel McHale, as a response to the social isolation brought on by COVID-19 pandemic.
 They became the new hosts of Fox's New Year's Eve special New Year's Eve Toast & Roast 2021.
 The second edition was canceled due to the quickly-rising cases of Omicron variant in the COVID-19 pandemic.
 He also voiced Dynomutt in the Scooby-Doo animated film Scoob!.

 In July 2021, Jeong appeared with Joel McHale as a guest judge on Crime Scene Kitchen.
 Also in 2021, Jeong provided the voice of Sprout Cloverleaf in the Netflix animated film My Little Pony: A New Generation.

 In April 2022, Jeong walked off the show The Masked Singer after Rudy Giuliani was revealed as the latest singer on the show.
 Jeong was seen saying "I'm done," before walking off the show.

 In October 2023, it was announced that Jeong would host a syndicated talk show developed by Debmar-Mercury.
 Jeong and Jim Biederman will serve as the show's executive producers and it was originally set to premiere in 2024.
 He was given a star on the Hollywood Walk of Fame that same year.

 In April 2025, it was confirmed that Jeong would star in a Fox comedy project.

 In June 2025, Jeong voiced the character Bobby in the successful Sony animated movie, KPop Demon Hunters.

+Jeong became the host of 99 to Beat in 2025.